 - Ensure the people that matter to you benefit from your estate.

-We will provide advice at that meeting in relation to your will and possibly offer other steps to take to protect your assets from the local authority seeking payment in relation to residential accommodation and advice on your liability for Inheritance Tax.
+We will provide advice at that meeting in relation to your Will and possibly suggest steps which you to take to protect your assets in the future, for example by minimising any inheritance tax or by reducing any potential liability to the local authority seeking payment in relation to residential accommodation.

 Probate and Estate Administration